 If you plot a word cloud of all the articles related to analytics (sample shown in the image below), you will see all kinds of words popping up, including statistics, computer programming, strategy, planning, reporting, etc. The field of business analytics is extremely diverse and people with both analytical skills and business acumen are sought after in all industries in numerous and diverse roles.
 Thinking about your career with so many possible options can be overwhelming, and you might feel like you’re losing a sense of whether you are making progress in your career or not.

 What does a business analytics professional do?

 The word “business analytics” perfectly summarizes every type of job we categorize under business analytics.
-“Business” emphasizes on the importance of business understanding, and “Analytics” refers to the importance of statistics, computer engineering and operation research in this type of role.
+“Business” emphasizes the importance of business understanding, and “Analytics” refers to the importance of statistics, computer engineering, and operation research in this type of role.